LOCO Codes: Lexicographically-Ordered Constrained Codes: Balanced LOCO Codes

 \begin{remark} A stream of B-LOCO codewords that belong to $\mathcal{C}_{m,x}^{\textup{b}}$, each having $g^{\textup{b}}(\bold{c})=0$ and using the first bridging method, is encoded as follows:

-If the system can make use of the $0 - z$ and the $z - 1$ changes for self-clocking, the two codewords $\bold{0}^m$ and $\bold{1}^m$ can be kept in the code, and $k_{\textup{eff}}^{\textup{b}}$ will be less than $2(m-1) + x$.
+If the system can make use of the $0 - z$ (resp., $z - 1$) followed by the $z - 1$ (resp., $0 - z$) changes for self-clocking, the two codewords $\bold{0}^m$ and $\bold{1}^m$ can be kept in the code.
 Here, we assume that the system cannot use these changes for self-clocking, and that is why our definition for a transition is exclusively from $0$ to $1$ or from $1$ to $0$. \end{remark}

 Note that the maximum magnitude of the running disparity in the case of CB-LOCO codes is $m-2$, not $m$, because of the removal of the two codewords $\bold{0}^{m}$ and $\bold{1}^{m}$.
 Thus, CB-LOCO codes are better than B-LOCO codes in that regard.